gdiazmez/pyATS_collector/README.md

 usage: full_info.py [-h] -f FILE [-c CREDENTIALS] [-j] [-d] [-e] [-r]

-FILE is an xlsx filled with hostname/ip tuples, see device_info.xlsx example if no -c (credential) flag used, script would ask interactively for them
+FILE is an xlsx filled with hostname/ip tuples, see device_info.xlsx example

+If no -c (credential) flag used, script would ask interactively for them

 To improve execution time and avoid interacting with script use environment variables (-e flag):

-VROUTER_USER = String with username of CLI on device VROUTER_PASS = String with password of CLI on device
+VROUTER_USER = String with username of CLI on device

+VROUTER_PASS = String with password of CLI on device

-If -j flag is used (for jumphost usage)
+If -j flag is used (for jumphost usage):

 JUMP_IP = String with IP address of jumphost

-JUMP_PORT = Int with TCP port of jumphost CLI JUMP_USER = String with username for Jumphost JUMP_PASS = String with password for Jumphost
+JUMP_PORT = Int with TCP port of jumphost CLI

+JUMP_USER = String with username for Jumphost

+JUMP_PASS = String with password for Jumphost

 ### Arguments
 [-h, --help] show this help message and exit